meilisearch/specifications/text/0119-instance-options.md

 Not providing a master key when `--env` is set to `development` displays a warning message.

 ```
 No master key found; The server will accept unidentified requests.
-If you need some protection in development mode, please export a key:

-export MEILI_MASTER_KEY=`:suggestedMasterKey`

 A master key of at least 16 bytes will be required when switching to the production environment.

+If you need some protection in development mode, we generated a secure master key for you (you can safely copy this token):

+>> export MEILI_MASTER_KEY=`:suggestedMasterKey` <<
 ```